Wakayama Weather

 Typhoon

-Apart from September, autumn in Wakayama is balmy, ideal for numerous outdoor activities like hiking and climbing.
-Starting from late October, Wakayama comes into its autumn foliage season.
-Besides, there are lots of grand events, such as Benkei Festival on first Friday and Saturday in October and Mifune-matsuri Festival on every October 16.
+Wakayama is balmy in this time, making it ideal for numerous outdoor activities like hiking and climbing.
+In addition, you can appreciate colorful autumn foliage from early November to early December - colorful leaves in the whole prefecture display their beauty.
+However, ones in high-altitude regions may change color as early as in late October.
+Besides, there are lots of grand events, such as Benkei Festival on the first Friday and Saturday in October and Mifune-matsuri Festival on every October 16.

 Wakayama Climate - Seasons & Travel Suggestions